 What is homomorphic encryption?

 Homomorphic encryption (HE) is a type of encryption method that allows computations to be performed on encrypted data without first decrypting it with a secret key.
-The results of the computations also remain encrypted and can only be decrypted by the owner of the private key.
+The computation results also remain encrypted and can only be decrypted by the owner of the private key.

 How does homomorphic encryption work?